Contract type: Internship

 How can you make a difference?

-Under the supervision of the research and evaluation specialist, the intern will undertake the following tasks:
+Under the supervision of the Chief of Social Policy, the intern will undertake the following tasks:

-- Undertake research and analysis of the findings and prepare briefing notes and reports on assigned subject areas of interest to UNICEF, Donors & Partners as identified.
+- Undertake disability research, analysis of the findings and prepare briefing notes and reports on assigned disability-related subject areas of interest to UNICEF, Donors & Partners as identified.